-- Make sure that you write your SSN on your return. - Complete your return using black ink. - You must round dollar amounts to the nearest whole dollar.
+- Make sure that you write your Social Security Number (SSN) on your return. - Complete your return using black ink. - You must round dollar amounts to the nearest whole dollar.
 If 50 cents or more, round up to the next dollar; if less than 50 cents, round down.
-Do not enter cents.

-- You must complete your federal return before you can start your Arizona return. - Make sure you include your daytime telephone number.
+Do not enter cents. - You must complete your federal return before you can start your Arizona return. - Make sure you include your daytime telephone number.

-Entering Your Name, Address, and SSN Lines 1, 2, and 3 -
+Entering Your Name, Address, and SSN

+Lines 1, 2, and 3 -

-Please make sure that you write in your social security number (SSN) on the appropriate line.
+Please make sure that you enter in your SSN on the appropriate line.

-Print or type your name, address, and SSN in the space provided.
+Enter your name, address, and SSN in the space provided.
 If you are filing a joint return, enter your SSNs in the same order as your names.
 If your name appears first on the return, make sure your SSN is the first number listed.

 If you are a nonresident of the United States or a resident alien who does not have an SSN use the individual taxpayer identification number (ITIN) the IRS issued to you.
 NOTE: Make sure your SSN is correct.
 If you are filing a joint return, also make sure you list your SSNs in the same order every year.